marilene-moko/Optimization-for-machine-learning/README.md

 # Optimization for Machine Learning — Project Summary

-This project explores first-order optimization methods studied in class through two main experiments:
+This project explores  some first-order optimization methods through two main experiments:

 1. **Gradient Method and Step Size Analysis**
    A single-hidden-layer neural network is trained on synthetic data to study the influence of the learning rate.